quaquel/EMAworkbench/docs/source/tutorial.rst

    duration of the simulation.
  * **peak infected fraction**: the fraction of the population that is infected.

-These are added to :attr:`self.outcomes`. `time` is set to True, meaning we want their values over the entire run.
+These are added to :attr:`self.outcomes`, using the TimeSeriesOutcome class.

 The table below is adapted from `Pruyt & Hamarat (2010) <http://www.systemdynamics.org/conferences/2010/proceed/papers/P1389.pdf>`_.
 It shows the uncertainties, and their bounds.
 These are added to